-You can now divide large perennial clumps like crocosmias, euphorbias & delphiniums etc. Regular dividing will invigorate them with better flowering next year.
+Divide large perennial clumps like crocosmias, euphorbias, delphiniums’ etc. Regular dividing will invigorate them with better flowering next year.

-It is also a perfect time to plant autumn and spring bedding plants to take over when the summer colour fades.
+Now is a perfect time to plant autumn and spring bedding plants to take over when the summer colour fades.

-Many strawberry plants become exhausted after a few years and need replacing.
+Strawberries generally become exhausted after a few years and need replacing.
 New plants are now readily available.
-What about sowing a few different varieties?

 Cut old, fruited canes of summer raspberries to the ground, thin out and tie in new canes for next year’s crop.